python-attrs/attrs/docs/examples.rst

 Slots
 -----

-:term:`Slotted classes` have a bunch of advantages on CPython.
+:term:`Slotted classes <slotted classes>` have several advantages on CPython.
 Defining ``__slots__`` by hand is tedious, in ``attrs`` it's just a matter of passing ``slots=True``:

 .. doctest::